kkredit/scramble-squares-solvers/README.md

 ## Solutions

 This project is starting with solutions in five lanugages.
-I originally wrote a solution in C when my primary motivation was to solve the puzzle.
+I originally wrote a solution in C when my primary motivation was solving the puzzle.
 I added solutions in Clojure, Go, Haskell, and Rust when my motivation was learning new languages.
 You can read a little more about that experience [here](https://github.com/kkredit/scramble-squares-solver).

 Solving this problem in new languages was a pleasure.
 I hope you will share in it by submitting your own solution!
 If